Buckwheat Waffles Recipe

 - 3 cups unsweetened almond milk (or more if needed)

 - 1 tbsp. baking powder

 - 2 tsp. pure vanilla extract

-- 1/4 tsp. salt
+- ¼ tsp. salt

+- In a large mixing bowl, combine all the ingredients using a whisk.
 Whisk until you have a thick, smooth batter.
 It should be roughly the consistency of a thin pudding.

-Ladle some batter onto an oiled waffle maker and cook to appliance directions.
+- Ladle some batter onto an oiled waffle maker and cook to appliance directions.

 - Serve immediately or freeze to enjoy later.

 Recipe from the Gracious Pantry® archives, originally posted 3/10/19.